martelli7/Lab4_PET/Geant4SimB/README.md

    cmake ..
    make
    ```
-3. pet_simulation.exe has been created and it can be run with many macro files according to the user's purpose:
+3. exampleB3a.exe has been created and it can be run with many macro files according to the user's purpose:
     - **Batch mode.** Fastest way to execute the simulation:
       ```
-      ./pet_simulation run.mac
+      ./exampleB3a run.mac
       ```
     - **Visual mode.** Slower way, it shows the Geant4 graphic interface (useful for checking the geometry or the particles tracks):
       ```
-      ./pet_simulation vis.mac
+      ./exampleB3a vis.mac
       ```
     - **Loop mode.** It can be used to loop over source coordinates or spectrometer coordinates, in _batch_ only:
       ```
-      ./pet_simulation det.mac
+      ./exampleB3a det.mac
       ```

-4. To visualize the spectra, open the _output{runID}.root_ files with root TBrowser and select fEdepSPCT:
+4. To visualize the spectra, open the _scoring.root_ files with root TBrowser and select fEdepSPCT:
    ```
-   root output0.root
+   root scoring.root
    new TBrowser
    ```
 ## Credits